SrushtiKakade28/SrushtiKakade28/README.md

 - 👋 Hi, I’m Srushti
-- 👀 I’ma front end developer
+- 👀 I’m a front end developer
 - 🌱 I’m currently learning React and DSA,Rust and solidity.
 - 📫 How to reach me Twitter-@Srushtiiik